open-cluster-management-io/open-cluster-management-io.github.io/content/zh/scenarios/manage-cluster-with-multiple-hubs.md

    <img src="/multi-hubs.png" alt="multiple hubs" style="margin: 0 auto; width: 75%">
 </div>

-With this architecture, the managed cluster needs more resoruces, including CPUs and memory, to run agents for multiple hubs.
+With this architecture, the managed cluster needs more resources, including CPUs and memory, to run agents for multiple hubs.
 And it's a challenge to handle the version skew of the OCM hubs.

 An example built with [kind](https://kind.sigs.k8s.io) and [clusteradm](https://github.com/open-cluster-management-io/clusteradm/releases) can be found in [Manage a cluster with multiple hubs](https://github.com/open-cluster-management-io/OCM/tree/main/solutions/multiple-hubs).